nmttmn7/Garden/README.md

 - **Add/Remove from Behavior Tree**: Customize what your creature wants to do.
 Prioritize what goals take precedent over another.

 ## Goals/TODO
 - **Survival System**: Add a Survival system.
-Creature must interact with one other in order to live!
+Creature must interact with one other(and the game world) in order to live!